 Woburn Game Design Schools

 Individuals seeking a game design degree in Woburn will have to look just outside the town for programs.
-Find out about the required coursework in undergraduate degree programs at three colleges, and then check out a table of statistics and other facts to get a more complete picture of the education options in the area.
+Find out about the undergraduate degree programs at three colleges, and then check out a table of statistics and other facts to get a more complete picture of the education options in the area.
 Details on a couple of other schools are provided as well.

 - Also in Boston, Northeastern University offers three game design bachelor's degree programs, including two that combine a game design major with other majors -- including computer science and digital arts -- so students can concentrate on a particular set of skills in the field.
 The university, which is located around 14 miles from downtown Woburn, offers various facilities so students can conduct their game design research.

 - Mount Ida College, located in Newton, offers a bachelor's degree in game art.
 Situated about 23 miles from Woburn's downtown area, the college has a dedicated center for game design research and testing.